react-navigation/react-native-safe-area-view/README.md

 # react-native-safe-area-view

 _You are reading the README for 1.0.0-alpha!
-Unless you intend to be here, you should probably just read the README from the master branch_
+Unless you intend to use an alpha release, you should probably just read the README from the [legacy](https://github.com/react-native-community/react-native-safe-area-view/tree/legacy) branch_

 This library provides automatic padding when a view intersects with a safe area (notch, status bar, home indicator).